-1. Defined Any person, firm, corporation, association, or partnership which sells consumer fireworks and is properly licensed by the State as such.

-C. Self-Service Storage, Mini-Warehouse
+- 1. Defined Any person, firm, corporation, association, or partnership which sells consumer fireworks and is properly licensed by the State as such. - C. Self-Service Storage, Mini-Warehouse

-1. Defined Facilities providing separate storage areas for personal or business use designed to allow private access by the tenant for storing or removing personal property.
+Defined Facilities providing separate storage areas for personal or business use designed to allow private access by the tenant for storing or removing personal property.
 May include accessory sales of boxes, tape and other packing-related materials.
 Does not include truck rental.

 - a.
 An existing self-storage or mini-warehouse may be upgraded on its existing site with approval of the Director, provided it meets all the basic use standards. - b.
 No outside storage is allowed, including vehicle or trailer leasing. - c.
-All buildings must be at least two stories tall and have windows or architectural treatments that appear as windowsat 50% transparency for every level.
+All buildings must be at least two stories tall and have windows or architectural treatments that appear as windows at 50% transparency for every level.
 Roller/storage unit doors must not be visible from any exterior point.
-The transparency requirement is for the three most visible sides of the building, as determined by the director. - d.
-Storage buildings must be constructed of 80% brick or masonry material. - ed.
+The transparency requirement is for the three most visible sides (from a street or streets) of the building, as determined by the director. - d.
+Storage buildings must be finished with brick or stone for a minimum of 80% of the three most visible sides (from a street or streets) of the building. - ed.
 No activities other than the dead storage or transfer of nonvolatile goods or leasing of storage space are permitted within the storage establishment or portion of any development. - fe.
 Prohibited accessory uses include, but are not limited to, the following: - i.
 Miscellaneous sales; - ii.
 Fabrication or repair of vehicles, equipment or other goods; - iii.
 Transfer-storage business based on-site; - iiiv.
 Residential uses (other than the resident manager's apartment); or - iv.
 Any use which creates a nuisance due to noise, odor, dust, light or electrical interference.